Psalms 90 - 106 (Book Four)

 Psalm 104

-Creation is not God: God precedes in time, lives outside of and greater than His creation which reflects His glory (v.1-4).
-God gives spirit and life to us and all His creatures, without Him there is neither (v.29.30).
+Creation is not God: God precedes in time, lives outside of and is greater than His creation which reflects His glory (v.1-4).
+God gives spirit and life to us and all His creatures, without Him there is neither (v.29, 30).

-Creation is orderly: water and land each having their place and purpose (v.5-9) as does the moon and sun (v.19-20).
+Creation is orderly: water and land each have their place and purpose (v.5-9) as does the moon and sun (v.19-20).

-Creation is purposeful: providing for the needs of birds and beasts, satisfying the earth itself with His goodness (v.10-13).
+Creation is purposeful and good: providing for the needs of birds and beasts, satisfying the earth itself with His goodness (v.10-13).

 Creation provides for those He loves: food for animals (v.14), wine and olive oil for man (v.15), water for trees (v.16) and trees for birds (v.17), homes and food for animals (v.18,21-22) people (v.23) and the manifold creatures of the sea (v.25-28).